NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 (bool or [LavaTargetToolConfig](#LavaTargetToolConfig)):
 Creates a room with a goal object on an island surrounded by lava.
 There will also be a block tool to facilitate acquiring the goal object.
 One dimension of the room must be 13 or greater.
 The other dimension must be 7 or greater.
+The max width across for front + island_size + rear is 9.
+The min width across for front + island_size + rear is 5.
+Lava can be asymmetric but the same restrictions of width min: 5 and max: 9 apply for left + island_size + right as well.
 By default, the target is a soccer ball with scale between 1 and 3.
 The tool is a pushable tool object with a length equal to the span from the front of the lava over the island to the back of the lava.
 It will have a width of either 0.5, 0.75, 1.0.
 Default: False